Sulfur and Salicylic Acid Soap

 - Certain acne products that contain benzoyl peroxide or salicylic acid can rarely cause very bad and sometimes life-threatening allergic reactions or very bad irritation.
 Before first use, you may need to follow certain steps to make sure you do not have an allergic reaction.
 Use sulfur and salicylic acid soap as you were told by the doctor or read the package label.
 Talk with the doctor.

 - Use of other skin products while using sulfur and salicylic acid soap may cause more irritation.

 - Do not put on irritated skin.

-- Do not use this medicine on birthmarks, moles, or warts with hair growth; or cervical, genital, or oral warts.
+- Do not use sulfur and salicylic acid soap on birthmarks, moles, or warts with hair growth; or cervical, genital, or oral warts.

 - Talk with your doctor before you use other drugs or products on your skin.